 Chapel Hill, NC 27599-4010

-- Wait for your admissions decision.
-You will receive letters from SILS and the Graduate School accepting or denying your application.
-You may submit your application for North Carolina residency within the time suggested by the Graduate School.
+2. Wait for your admissions decision.
+You will receive an email from the Graduate School accepting or denying your application.

 Applications are not considered complete until all material has been uploaded into the application.
 Applications are not reviewed until all materials (forms, transcripts, test scores, essay and references) have been received.
+Admissions decisions are made on a rolling basis.
+Applicants who apply early are likely to find out their admissions decision relatively quickly.
 Financial assistance is not considered until the applicant has been approved for admission.
 It is imperative that your application, including all supplementary materials, is submitted before the deadline.

 SILS admits master's students for matriculation in the fall, spring and summer semesters, however Doctoral applicants are only admitted for the fall semester.
 We recommend beginning the program in the fall semester, since that is when most introductory courses are offered and when most merit-based financial assistance awards begin.

 *Admissions decisions for fall are made a on a rolling basis starting in JANUARY

 |Application opens for Fall for Doctoral (PhD), Masters (MS), Post Masters Certificate (PMC), Professional Science Masters (PSM), Dual BS to MS Applicants (BS to MSIS or MSLS and BS Environmental Science to MSIS)||TBA|